Abandoned & Little-Known Airfields:

 on the January 1950 San Antonio Sectional Chart (courtesy of David Brooks)

-as having two runways, with the longest being an 1,800' turf strip.
+as having 2 runways, with the longest being an 1,800' turf strip.

-Main Street Airport was definitely closed (for reasons unknown) at some point prior to 1962,
+Main Street Airport was evidently closed at some point between 1950-51,

-the site of Main Street Airport has been heavily redeveloped,
+A 1953 aerial photo showed that the site of Main Street Airport had been thoroughly covered by housing,

 ____________________________________________________